Urban Survival Skills: How To Survive In A Broken World

 It’s the basic survival gear that will give you a bit of an edge when you’re away from your home base.

-Great, now that you’ve got your Get Home Bag, what happens if your home base is destroyed or unsafe?
+Great, now that have a Get Home Bag, what happens if your home base is destroyed or unsafe?

 • Do you have a backup rendezvous location?